modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 - Enable site to be a full Progressive Web App (PWA) with offline capabilities
 - Based on [11ty](https://www.11ty.dev/), [web dev server](../../docs/dev-server/overview.md), web building

-Rocket is still far from being finished.
-Although you can see it on our [website](https://modern-web.dev) in action it is missing a lot of features and is currently relatively hardcoded to support our use case.
-We will continue evolving it and at some point (hopefully sooner than later) we will introduce to everyone.
+Rocket is still a ways off from being finished.
+Although you can already take a look at it on our [website](https://modern-web.dev).
+We're still missing some features, but we'll continue evolving it and at some point (hopefully sooner than later) create a separate announcement post for it.
+So keep an eye out for it!

 ## Web Components (open-wc)

-Modern web focuses on generic web development and will not have specific guides on web components development or specific web components tools.
+Modern Web focuses on generic web development and will not have specific guides on web component development or specific web component tools.
 We will however not avoid them as they are the webs native component system after all.

-Many of you may know us via Open Web Components so we want to ensure you that it's not going anymore.
+Many of you may know us via Open Web Components so we want to ensure you that it's not going anywhere.
 Modern Web is not a replacement but something complementary.

-**Why another components system?** It's a trick question as we can say with 100% certainty that this is not a custom component system/framework but it's documentation and helpers around the browsers built-in component system.
-It's functionally you don't need to ship yourself.
-Feel free to use it.

 **Mission Statement Open Web Components**